YAlmonkari/pythoniseasy/README.md

 I have no idea how to check who won.

 My idea is to check last row for xxxx-es, than another but I am stuck.
-Function check makes no sens at all but that is a representation of what I'm trying to do.
+Function check should check for winner.